eronmiranda/ClubBAIST/README.md

 # ClubBAIST-GQL
-Converting my Club BAIST projectin ReactJS, .NET Core 5.0, and GraphQL
+Converting my Software Engineering 1 and 2: Club BAIST project in ReactJS, .NET Core 5.0, and GraphQL.